Macdaddy4sure/checkers/README.md

 # Checkers
 Beginner C++ console checkers game

-Description:
+##Description
 	This application allows two players to player checkers against eacher other.
 The project is meant for novice programmers as this is my first project on github.
 Any criticism is appreciated!
 Up to and including advising me to quit pursing porgramming.

-Planned Features:
+##Planned Features
 	AI: I plan to implement a variation of the MiniMax algorithm for the AI.

-#Project Files:
+##Project Files:

     Checkers.cpp:
         Defines the entry point for the application.